ast-grep/ast-grep.github.io/website/reference/cli/scan.md

 - rich:   Output a richly formatted diagnostic, with source code previews
 - medium: Output a condensed diagnostic, with a line number, severity, message and notes (if any)
 - short:  Output a short diagnostic, with a line number, severity, and message

+## Rule Options

+These rule option flags set the specified RULE_ID's severity to a specific level.
+You can specify multiple rules by using the flag multiple times, e.g., `--error=RULE_1 --error=RULE_2`.
+If no RULE_ID is provided, all rules will be set to the specified level, e.g., `--error`.
+Note, these flags must use `=` to specify its value.

+### `--error[=<RULE_ID>...]`
+Set rule severity to error

+This flag sets the specified RULE_ID's severity to error.
+You can specify multiple rules by using the flag multiple times.
+If no RULE_ID is provided, all rules will be set to error.
+Note, this flag must use `=` to specify its value.

+### `--warning[=<RULE_ID>...]`
+Set rule severity to warning

+This flag sets the specified RULE_ID's severity to warning.
+You can specify multiple rules by using the flag multiple times.
+If no RULE_ID is provided, all rules will be set to warning.
+Note, this flag must use `=` to specify its value.

+### `--info[=<RULE_ID>...]`
+Set rule severity to info

+This flag sets the specified RULE_ID's severity to info.
+You can specify multiple rules by using the flag multiple times.
+If no RULE_ID is provided, all rules will be set to info.
+Note, this flag must use `=` to specify its value.

+### `--hint[=<RULE_ID>...]`
+Set rule severity to hint

+This flag sets the specified RULE_ID's severity to hint.
+You can specify multiple rules by using the flag multiple times.
+If no RULE_ID is provided, all rules will be set to hint.
+Note, this flag must use `=` to specify its value.

+### `--off[=<RULE_ID>...]`
+Turn off rule

+This flag turns off the specified RULE_ID.
+You can disable multiple rules by using the flag multiple times.
+If no RULE_ID is provided, all rules will be turned off.
+Note, this flag must use `=` to specify its value.

 ### `-h, --help`
   Print help (see a summary with '-h')